top of page

 Conclusion

-From the beginning of the Charismatics movement, there were women speaking in tongues, preaching, evangelizing, leading, ministering, and church planting.
+From the beginning of the Charismatic movement, there were women speaking in tongues, preaching, evangelizing, leading, ministering, and church planting.
 The movement did not consider whether the person was male or female, but whether the Spirit had gifted the person for a specific task.
 At that time, many charismatic women were effective preachers and church planters.
 Over time, possibly to gain the acceptance of Evangelicals, Reformed, and Fundamentalist movements, Charismatics abandoned their views of women in ministry and complied with new restrictions on women in ministry.

 Imagine Junia, named as an apostle in Romans 16, travelling in Asia Minor as an evangelist and church planter!
 That's the story in Elaine Kelly's latest fiction, Finding Her Voice.